 The law permits the judicial officer and attorneys to excuse individual jurors from service for various reasons.
 If a lawyer wants to have a juror excused, he or she must use a "challenge" to excuse the juror.
 Challenges can be "for cause" - meaning that a reason is stated - or "peremptory" - meaning that no reason is required by the Court.
 The process of questioning and excusing jurors continues until 12 persons are chosen as jurors for the trial.
 Alternate jurors may also be selected.
 The judicial officer and attorneys agree that these jurors are qualified to decide impartially and intelligently the factual issues in the case.
 When the selection of the jury is complete, the jurors take an oath, promising to reach a verdict based only upon the evidence presented in the trial and the Court's instructions about the law.

 The duty and responsibility of every juror is as important as the judicial officer's in making sure that justice is done.
-For more information on each person's role as a juror and the rewards of jury service, please see the Guide To California Jury Service or watch the juror orientation video, Ideals Made Real.
+For more information regarding jury service in California, click here or watch the juror orientation video, Ideals Made Real.

 "An amazing experience and I felt the case was interesting and timely."